merenlab/anvio.org/help/main/programs/anvi-report-linkmers/index.md

 ## Usage

-Reports sequences stored in a <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span> file that cover one of more specific nucleotide positions in a reference.
+Reports sequences stored in a <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span> file that cover one or more specific nucleotide positions in a reference.

 ### Basic mode of operation

-Assume you wish to recover reads stored in one or more BAM files, where the matching reads contain at least one nucleotide position that align to a nucleotide position `nucleotide_position_N` in a contig `contig_name_X`.
-In that case, the user would first generate a two column TAB-delmited file, for example `positions_for_linkmers.txt` with no header line,
+Assume you wish to recover reads stored in one or more BAM files, where the matching reads contain at least one nucleotide position that aligns to a nucleotide position `nucleotide_position_N` in a contig `contig_name_X`.
+In that case, the user would first generate a two-column TAB-delimited file, for example `positions_for_linkmers.txt` with no header line:

 <table>